-- Rapid urease test for proving identification of Cryptococcus neoformans-Cryptococcus gattii species complex.
-Please refer to UK SMI TP 36 - urease test - Dermatophyte medium for isolation and presumptive identification of dermatophytes such as Microsporum, Trichophyton, Nannizzia and Epidermet to genera.
-For further information on dermatophytes refer to 39 - Investigation of dermatological specimens for superficial
+- Rapid urease test for presumptive identification of Cryptococcus neoformans-Cryptococcus gattii species complex.
+Please refer to UK SMI TP 36 - urease test - Dermatophyte test medium for isolation and presumptive identification of dermatophytes such as Microsporum, Trichophyton, Nannizzia and Epidermophyton genera.
+For further information on dermatophytes refer to UK SMI B 39 - Investigation of dermatological specimens for superficial mycoses